 email The Electric Tbus Group

-Current technologies -
+Previous technologies -

-There are five guidance contenders, costing perhaps 50% of equivalent light rail schemes.
+There have been five guidance contenders, costing perhaps 50% of equivalent light rail schemes.
 All have been developed abroad by national and multi-national companies.
 They have been developed over the last five years, although aspects of their technolgies go back much further.
 It's in the combination of ideas, in attempts to combine advantages of more traditional forms of urban transport that these systems are new.
 Some, like the 'Civis/Crisalis' use optical recognition system of guidance.
 Some, like the 'Stream' combine guidance with new ways of collecting power.
 Some, like the 'Bombardier', have been built and tested, some are now being built and some have yet to be constructed.
 All aim to 'seduce' the car loving public back onto street transport.

 |Neoplan N6121 - Used in Lusanne with diesel generator set.
 Also proposed as the N6141 DET bus tramway, a 4axle, 21m version with conductor loops 20-30mm below road surface that create magnetic fields for guidance with AC current.|